Kavanaugh Seems Conflicted On Partisan Gerrymandering At Supreme Court Arguments

 "[T]he problem I think your side throughout this morning has to deal with," Breyer said, "is from this side of the bench, to some people looking at the prior cases, there is a great concern that unless you have a very clear standard, you will turn many, many elections in the United States over to the judges."

-And if there's one thing Supreme Court justices want to do is stay out of politics.
+And if there's one thing Supreme Court justices want to do, it is stay out of politics.

-Clement, understanding this, put it this way to the justices: "[O]nce you get into the political thicket, you will not get out, and you will tarnish the image of this Court for the other cases where it needs that reputation for independence, so people can understand the fundamental difference between judging and all other politics."
+Clement, understanding this, put it this way to the justices: "[O]nce you get into the political thicket, you will not get out, and you will tarnish the image of this court for the other cases where it needs that reputation for independence, so people can understand the fundamental difference between judging and all other politics."